peterthehan/discord-starboard-bot/README.md

 ```

 - `reactionThreshold` is the number of reactions needed before the message gets pinned.
+- `thresholdOverrideUserIds` are the users whose reactions automatically pins messages.
+This does NOT bypass all the other rules, only the threshold requirement.
 - `color` is the color of the embed.
 - `footerText` is the text rendered at the footer of the embed.
 - `jumpText` is the hyperlink text rendered to jump to the message.